crate/crate-clients-tools/docs/index.md

 :::

-:::{grid-item-card} {material-outlined}`link;2em` Library
+:::{grid-item-card} {material-outlined}`link;2em` Driver
 :link: connect
 :link-type: ref

-Learn how to configure your favorite client library to connect to a CrateDB cluster.
+Learn how to configure your favorite client driver library to connect to a CrateDB cluster.
 :::